RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 * JSONata query: `$parseYaml(spec.definition).openapi`
 * Type: String

+**$getEntityData**

+If you want to parse request entity information in the JSONata context you can use the `$getEntityData` function.
+An example query could be like the following:
+* Data Provider Type: Entity Definition
+* Fact Name: OpenAPI Spec Version
+* JSONata query: `$getEntityData('relations')[0].targetRef`
+* Type: JSON Object

 **$metadata**

 In case you want to capture status codes or headers from the received response, Roadie Tech Insights includes an extension function for JSONata parser that allows you to read _metadata_ from these responses.
 Metadata function is supported for a subset of Data Provider types.
 The supported types and their respective available metadata can be found from the individual [Data Provider](#setting-up-data-provider) section above.